response-interop/interface/README.md

 ### _ResponseBodyHandler_

-The [_ResponseBodyHandler_][] interface affords management and sending of non-string, resource-intensive, or response-modifying content.
+The [_ResponseBodyHandler_][] interface affords management and sending of non-string, resource-intensive, or header-modifying content.

 - Notes: